rlawrenc/cosc_304/labs/lab3/assign/README.md

 +-----+---------------------+-----+--------+
 ```

-3. Find all customers that have an `'R'` or `'T'` in their name or have a state of `'MI'` or `'IA'`.
+3. Find all customers that have an `'R'` or `'T'` in their name and have a state of `'MI'` or `'IA'`.
 Order by customer name descending.

 #### Output:
 ```